-We examine how the erosion of morals, norms and norm compliance in markets depend on the market power of individual traders.
-Previously studied markets allow traders to trade at most one unit and provide market power to individual traders by de-activating the roles of two forces: (i) the replacement logic, whereby immoral trading is justified by the belief that others would trade otherwise; (ii) market selection, by which the least moral trader determines quantities.
-In an experiment, we compare single-unit to (more common) multiunit markets which may activate these forces.
-We find that multi-unit markets result in partial norm erosion; moreover, in contrast to single-unit markets, they lead to a full erosion of morals and norm compliance.
+We examine how the erosion of morals, norms, and norm compliance in markets depends on the market power of individual traders.
+Previously studied markets allow traders to exchange at most one unit and provide market power to individual traders by de-activating two forces: (i) the replacement logic, whereby immoral trading is justified by the belief that others would trade otherwise; (ii) market selection, by which the least moral trader determines aggregate quantities.
+In an experiment, we compare single-unit to (more common) multi-unit markets, which may activate these forces.
+Multi-unit markets, in contrast to single-unit markets, lead to a complete erosion of morals.
+This is associated primarily with a deterioration in norm compliance: the observed level of immoral trade is in contrast with the prevailing social norm.
 The replacement logic is the main mechanism driving this finding.